tolworthy/TEDAgame/README.md

 **PLEASE RESIST THE TEMPTATION TO "IMPROVE" THE ART.** The style is deliberately rough, so that users, especially non-artists, can easily add their own.
 "Bad" art also allows users to exaggerate details that are important.
 All of this enables the "bad" art to feature in more stories.
 More stories makes an image more interesting: sure, it's just a background object in *this* story, but maybe examining it would open up a *new* story?

-m/ = music files (not uploaded these yet)

-These are music files from Musopen and Kevin McLeod and other user friendly sources.
-I will not upload them until the copyright code works (on the bottom of the screen).
-This is because most of them require prominent attribution or they are not legal.
-The copyright code will also credit usrs who have submitted stories, art, code, etc.

 [i/person/](https://github.com/tolworthy/TEDAgame/tree/master/i/person)

 The character sprites.
 Note that talking and stretching frames are 96 pixels wide.
 This is so that the game can scale in steps of 12 pixels.
 Without this, scaling means images can jump by a pixel, or show parts of another frame when reversed.
 If adding new frames please keep to 96 pixels if possible.
 Also note the gaps in the sprites.
 I also have versions that invldue runnign and sitting down.
 But both proved to not be worth the extra complexity in the code.
 Sitting for example means we have to push a "stand" animation *before* other code on the fly, and this created headaches.
 But if you can make it work then great!